-Another fun skill your little learners can be ABC orders.
+Another fun skill your little learners can use is ABC orders.
 This nocturnal animal activity for Kindergarten is a great way to keep learning about two topics at the same time.
 We can use this printable to teach or to review the skill of learning about nocturnal animals.

 Nocturnal Animal Science Activities